This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Preheat your oven to 325ยฐF.
-Line an 8-inch square baking pan with parchment paper.
-Grease the paper with cooking oil spray, and set the pan aside.
+Line an 8-inch square baking pan securely with parchment paper or line with aluminum foil that is nonstick or greased well.
+Set the pan aside.

 - In a large bowl, place the cocoa powder, baking soda, salt and brown sugar, and whisk to combine well, breaking up any lumps in the brown sugar.